idleandro/investiment/README.md

-# investiment

- Sistema simples de consultoria de investimento em Angular 4

-   - Somente Componentes angular
+# Investiment Simulator in Angular 4

+   - Angular Components Only